Optical Heterodyne Detection

 - The constant (zero-frequency) part is proportional to the sum of local oscillator and signal power.

-- The part oscillating with the difference frequency (the beat note) has an amplitude proportional to the product of the electric field amplitudes of signal and local oscillator.
+- The part oscillating with the difference frequency (the beat note) has an amplitude proportional to the product of the electric field amplitudes (not the optical powers) of signal and local oscillator.

 The noise in the detected signal has different contributions: